Darakhsh1999/MNIST-Maker/README.md

 **Quick Setup**

 Clone down the repo locally and run <code>MNIST_maker.py</code>.
 Fill in settings and hit the  ***Save settings*** button to start drawing handwritten digits on the canvas.
-Images are saved in real time and a CSV file is created upon exiting the program
+Images are saved in real time between each image and a CSV file with image labels is created upon exiting the program

 **Canvas Keybinds**
 - `S` saves the image